The problem with surface composters

 - sometimes heated naturally by fermentation.

-Result: many users end up stopping composting , put off by the presence of rodents.
+As a result, many users end up stopping composting, put off by the presence of rodents.

 A system poorly adapted to living things